Fernando focuses on church leadership training in Costa Rica.

 Fernando thought he had everything under control, but it was God’s providence that he would be deported.
 After having lived in the United States for 25 years, his sudden move to Mexico was quite a shock, and he became depressed and felt lost.

-God had now placed him in a situation where he had no other option but to look to and to trust in Him.
+God had now placed Fernando in a situation where he had no other option but to look to and to trust in Jesus.